-For in-year admissions, where a place becomes vacant in any year group, the place will be offered to the child ranked first on the waiting list for that year group in accordance with the over subscription criteria.
+For in-year admissions, where a place becomes vacant in any year group, the place will be offered to the child ranked first on the appropriate waiting list for that year group: faith or non-faith category.
 Where two or more children on the waiting list live an equal distance from the School, they will be jointly ranked until a place becomes available for one of them.
 At that time, the place will be allocated by random allocation in accordance with the tiebreaker section below.